 Pinch off a piece of warm ubugali with your right hand — bright-white, smooth-elastic, slightly tacky.
 Press a thumb-well into it, scoop up isombe (cassava-leaf-peanut stew) or ibihaza (pumpkin-bean stew).
 Bite: the ubugali is gently tangy from the cassava (less sweet than maize-based sadza), slightly elastic-chewy, the stew flavor floods the palate.
 Repeat.
 The Rwandan family meal that has not changed since cassava arrived 400 years ago.

-Cassava flour is 80% starch with very little protein (cassava is a pure starch staple).
+Cassava flour is about 80% starch with very little protein (cassava is a near-pure starch staple).
 Boiling gelatinizes the starch into the stiff porridge structure.
-Cassava starch has a higher amylose content than corn starch, which is why ubugali has a more elastic, slightly-chewy texture than maize-based sadza.
-Two-stage addition with vigorous stirring shears the granules and develops the right consistency.
-The slight natural tang comes from cassava's residual fermentation during flour production.
+Cassava starch is actually lower in amylose (~17%) than corn starch (~28%) and correspondingly richer in amylopectin — which is why ubugali is more cohesive, stickier, more translucent and slower to retrograde (firm up) than maize-based sadza, giving it its soft, slightly tacky-elastic chew.
+Two-stage addition with vigorous stirring shears the swollen granules and develops the right consistency.
+The slight natural tang comes from the soaking/fermentation step of cassava-flour processing — fresh cassava's cyanogenic glucosides (mainly linamarin) must be removed by fermenting, soaking and sun-drying, and that fermentation leaves the flour faintly sour.

 Variations